Indian Arm: Geography

 Indian Arm is a salt-water fjord that extends about 20 km north from Burrard Inlet.
 There are no crossings, and road access is limited to the communities on the southern portion of the arm.
 The steep mountain slopes are so impassable that most have seen no development, despite the proximity to a major city.
 Indian River, marked by a small dock at the north end of the arm, can be reached by boat from the Vancouver area or by a logging road from Squamish.

 Scenery and attractions

 The slopes along Indian Arm are either heavily forested or sheer granite cliffs.
 The inlet is narrow and the mountains rise steeply on both sides directly from the sea.

 There are several waterfalls, with the largest being Granite Falls at the north end on the east side.
 Spray of Pearls Falls at Wigwam Creek is in the north west corner, and Silver Falls is on the western side at Elsay Creek.
 There are also numerous unnamed seasonal waterfalls running over the rocky cliff walls that can best be viewed during spring run off.
 In winter, frozen ice-falls can be viewed.
+Granite Falls was formerly an operating granite rock quarry providing stone for Vancouver's construction needs and breakwaters.

 Wildlife viewing can include seals, bald eagles, herons, and black bears.
 A large pink salmon run in odd-numbered years starts in July and continues to October; salmon and bear viewing opportunities concentrate at the Indian River estuary in the northwest corner of the inlet.